maxharlow/newsagent/README.md

 ##### ► `filter`

 Filters out anything not matching a regular expression.
-Expects text input, and outputs text unless `field` is specified.
+Expects text/text-array input unless `field` is specified, and outputs the same.

 * `match` A regular expression
 * `field` (optional) The field within the input data to manipulate.

 ##### ► `trim`

 Remove whitespace at the start and end.
-Expects text input, and outputs text unless `field` is specified.
+Expects text/text-array input unless `field` is specified, and outputs the same.

 * `field` (optional) The field within the input data to manipulate.

 ##### ► `split`

 Splits out new fields from text.
-Expects text input unless `field` is specified, and outputs text.
+Expects text/text-array input unless `field` is specified, and outputs the same.

 * `fields` Specify fields to output, each with their own regular expression.
 * `field` (optional) The field within the input data to extract data from